Mustorpha/alx-system_engineering-devops/README.md

-My second month projects about shell permissions and modifications
+My second month project about linux shell scripting and modification